Glympse/glympse-journey-core/README.md

 iframe interfaces, etc.)

 ### Commands
-In addition to all of the commands defined by the GA, the GJC currently only exposes one new command, which is defined in the `glympse-journey-core/Defines.CMD.*` object:
+In addition to all of the commands defined by the GA, the GJC supports a couple of new commands, as defined in the `glympse-journey-core/Defines.CMD.*` object:

 id        |args       |info
 :---------|:----------|:------